Sniffy2019/Deep-State-weekender/README.md

 The image depicts the purchasing page with a home return button, if a non-recognised card number is placed as shown above.
+This is explained below in Glitches and bugs on why the page has been capped to prevent personal details being copied by anyone else other than the user.
 The user if, interested can use the ticketing purchase page to buy said tickets, they can then return home and visit other pages to follow other festivals and events.
 I would quite like to try before I buy so its an accumulation of event selling as well as ticket purchasing.
 There is also a map to show the address of the event.